What are Industrial and Carrier-Grade Distributed Antenna Systems?

 When should I consider iDAS solutions for my buildings and facilities?

-If your organization owns existing facilities, are expanding those facilities, or are constructing new facilities, and those facilities are meant to house hundreds of vendors and service thousands of customers, then a DAS solution may be something your organization needs.
+If your organization owns existing facilities, are expanding those facilities, or are constructing new facilities, and those facilities are meant to house hundreds of vendors, service thousands of customers, or host multiple businesses and their support staff, then a DAS solution may be something your organization needs.

 Large structures made of steel, concrete, and Low-E glass tend to impede external cellular signals from propagating indoors — reducing the signal strength, coverage, and capacity levels of the cellular networks your stores, kiosks, and restaurants use to connect their wireless equipment (i.e. POS systems for customer transactions).
 Additionally, when thousands of customers are calling, texting, and live streaming about their experiences at your venue, they consume bandwidth — slowing internet speeds, impacting revenue generating activities, and reducing customer satisfaction.